 Much more importantly, we changed the emphasis of our content.
-Whereas we had previously focussed on certainties, for instance what a bribe might look like, we now reframed our approach so that we focussed on the ambiguities.
+Whereas we had previously focused on certainties, for instance what a bribe might look like, we now reframed our approach so that we focused on the ambiguities.

 We still covered the basics of anti-bribery, but we also provided lots of activities designed to focus the learner on the nuances and complexities of bribery and in recognising the sorts of situations in which they might want to get help.

 The result was a highly targeted course that got the helpline phone ringing.

 So if you are developing learning or about to approach a third party to develop it for you, make sure you imagine everyone has completed their learning, it’s all been a great success.
 Now ask yourself what’s changed?

 That question will lead you to the most useful summation of what you are trying to do and how you should do it.

 Sign up to our monthly newsletter, full of tips, tricks and news to help you to be happier and more productive at work.